--States that health insurance is a mandatory condition of employment for those with a 0.2 FTE.
+- -States that health insurance is a mandatory condition of employment for those with a 0.2 FTE.
 An employee may waive the university insurance plan if another plan is deemed comparable by Student Health Service.
 A comparable must include medical, vision, and dental coverage.
 If the plan does not include dental coverage, then it may be bought separately.
-Employee's that waive the University insurance are not eligible for the contribution.

--An employee must submit enrollment or waiver form within thirty days of the start of the appointment. -The University shall contribute 85% of the cost of the employee's premium and half of the administrative fees for each month the employee has an appointment of 0.2 FTE or greater.

--The University shall contribute 85% of the cost of the employee's partner or child for each month the employee has an appointment of 0.2 FTE or greater.

--The University shall cover 85% of the premium cost and half the administrative fees for each month the employee is on approved medical leave for up to three months.

--While enrollment is voluntary, the University will cover the costs of the employee at 85% for the summer term.
-Dependents will also be covered at 85% over the summer term.

--Failure to properly enroll or waive the insurance plan may result in the revoking of the employee's appointment.
-The employee may also be responsible for retroactive premium payments.

--Details how the plan is to be administered and under what circumstances the union will be informed of the rate increases.
+Employee's that waive the University insurance are not eligible for the contribution. - -The University will automatically enroll graduate employees on health insurance unless a waiver is submitted. - -The University shall contribute 87% of the cost of the employee's premium and half of the administrative fees for each month the employee has an appointment of 0.2 FTE or greater.
+This contribution increases to 88%/89%/90% in September 2017/2018/2019. - -The University shall contribute 87% of the cost of the employee's partner or child for each month the employee has an appointment of 0.2 FTE or greater.
+This contribution increases to 88%/89%/90% in September 2017/2018/2019. - -The University shall cover 87% of the premium cost and half the administrative fees for each month the employee is on approved medical leave for up to three months.
+This contribution increases to 88%/89%/90% in September 2017/2018/2019. - -While enrollment is voluntary, the University will cover the costs of the employee at 87% for the summer session.
+Dependents will also be covered at 87% over the summer term.
+This contribution increases to 88%/89%/90% in September 2017/2018/2019. - Summer premiums are deducted in 1/9 increments from each academic year paycheck, beginning in October. - -Details how the plan is to be administered and under what circumstances the union will be informed of the rate increases.
 If they increase by more than 10% the union may request to bargain the impact of the increases.